RuPaul's Drag Race winners unite for LGBTQ History Month tribute: 'The fight is still there'

-EW can exclusively reveal that five past Drag Race winners united for a special LGBTQ History Month tribute honoring their queer heroes of color, all in an effort to raise awareness about the ongoing fight for community rights.
+VH1 assembled five past Drag Race winners for a special LGBTQ History Month tribute honoring their queer heroes of color, and EW can exclusively reveal the stunning image meant to raise awareness about the ongoing fight for community rights.

-Framed at the Theatre at Ace Hotel in downtown Los Angeles by photographer Erik Carter — who previously shot Kerry Washington for EW's 2020 Entertainers of the Year issue — the photo series features season 1's BeBe Zahara Benet recognizing trans activist Raquel Willis; All Stars 4 queen Monét X Change honoring disco singer-songwriter Sylvester; season 12 victor Jaida Essence Hall celebrating Josephine Baker, a pioneer for Black actresses in film; reigning season 13 winner Symone memorializing civil rights activist Bayard Rustin; and season 11 champ Yvie Oddly paying tribute to William Dorsey Swann, the "Queen of Drag" who, after being born into slavery, became the first American activist to lead a queer resistance movement.
+The pictures, framed at the Theatre at Ace Hotel in downtown Los Angeles by photographer Erik Carter — who previously shot Kerry Washington for EW's 2020 Entertainers of the Year issue — feature season 1's BeBe Zahara Benet recognizing trans activist Raquel Willis; All Stars 4 queen Monét X Change honoring disco singer-songwriter Sylvester; season 12 victor Jaida Essence Hall celebrating Josephine Baker, a pioneer for Black actresses in film; reigning season 13 winner Symone memorializing civil rights activist Bayard Rustin; and season 11 champ Yvie Oddly paying tribute to William Dorsey Swann, the "Queen of Drag" who, after being born into slavery, became the first American activist to lead a queer resistance movement.

 Yvie says she values getting to dig through queer history to learn from the past in an effort to advance not only the queer movement, but all of humanity.
 "You can't break rules properly until you learn them," she says with a laugh.

 Adds Monét: "It's not taught in schools, most of the time, parents are not teaching queer history… I need to look up things about Stonewall, I need to know who Marsha P. Johnson was, who Sylvia [Rivera was]."

 As winners of the most prominent queer show on television, the queens also reflect on their roles in charting a path for the next generation.